XertroV/aec-membership-test-simulator/README.md

 Finally, there are even more cases where the AEC's method fails spectacularly.

 Say 50% of Flux's 4680 members submitted (as part of our objection to the AEC's consideration of involuntary deregistration) respond "No" -- the AEC's method fails 100% of the time in this case, even though Flux would exceed the legislative requirement by 1.56x.
-See Fig 3, [Example 3.1](png/aec-test-sim-N100000-m20000-f10000-s1650-r0.png)
+See Fig 3, and related: [Example 3.1](png/aec-test-sim-N100000-m20000-f10000-s1650-r0.png).

 ---